openvinotoolkit/openvino/samples/python/hello_query_device/README.md

 # Hello Query Device Python* Sample {#openvino_inference_engine_ie_bridges_python_sample_hello_query_device_README}

-This sample demonstrates how to show Inference Engine devices and prints their metrics and default configuration values using [Query Device API feature](../../../docs/OV_Runtime_UG/InferenceEngine_QueryAPI.md).
+This sample demonstrates how to show OpenVINO™ Runtime devices and prints their metrics and default configuration values using [Query Device API feature](../../../docs/OV_Runtime_UG/InferenceEngine_QueryAPI.md).

-The following Inference Engine Python API is used in the application:
+The following Python API is used in the application:

 | Feature      | API                                                                                                               | Description           |
 | :----------- | :---------------------------------------------------------------------------------------------------------------- | :-------------------- |